-20 21 Ending Fair value Changes in Fair value Baht Baht Financial assets Financial assets only give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates except for financial assets for trading as defined by TFRS9 (when announced) or financial assets managed by the Company and performance evaluated on a fair value basis Cash flows arising that are not solely payments 4,835,709,410 (40,182,980) of principal and interest on the outstanding principal - Financial assets defined as held-for-sell - - Financial assets which the performance is evaluated based on fair value. - - 20: 20 20: Ending Fair value Baht 20 Changes in Fair value Baht Financial assets Ending Fair value Changes in Fair value Financial assets only give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates except for financial assets for trading as defined by TFRS9 (when announced) or financial assets managed by the Company and performance Ending Fair value Baht Changes in Fair value Baht Financial assets only give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates except for financial assets for trading as defined by TFRS9 (when announced) or financial assets managed by the Company and performance evaluated on a fair value basis Ending Fair value Changes in Fair value Financial assets only give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates except for financial assets for trading as defined by TFRS9 (when announced) or financial assets managed by the Company and performance Ending Fair value Baht Changes in Fair value Baht
+202 2 Ending Fair value Baht Changes in Fair value Baht Financial assets Financial assets only give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates except for financial assets for trading as defined by TFRS9 (when announced) or financial assets managed by the Company and performance evaluated on a fair value basis 5,388,538,727 (21,868,013) Cash flows arising that are not solely payments of principal and interest on the outstanding principal Financial assets defined as held-for-sell - - Financial assets which the performance is evaluated based on fair value. • -

+202 1 Ending Fair value Baht Changes in Fair value Baht Financial assets Financial assets only give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding on specified dates except for financial assets for trading as defined by TFRS9 (when announced) or financial assets managed by the Company and performance evaluated on a fair value basis 4,835,709,410 (40,182,980) Cash flows arising that are not solely payments of principal and interest on the outstanding principal Financial assets defined as held-for-sell . - - Financial assets which the performance is evaluated based on fair value. - -

-As at 31 December 2021, financial asset qualifying as SPPI includes debt securities, accrued investment income, cash and cash equivalents whereas the remaining includes equity securities.
+As at 31 December 2022, financial asset qualifying as SPPI includes debt securities, accrued investment income, cash and cash equivalents whereas the remaining includes equity securities.

-Certain financial assets included within the financial statements, including premium receivables and amount due from reinsurance amounting to Baht 517.03 million (2020: Baht 393.36 million) are not included above.
+Certain financial assets included within the financial statements, including premium receivables and amount due from reinsurance amounting to Baht 609.03 million (2021: Baht 517.03 million) are not included above.